woernerm/fluent_anvil_copy/README.md

 ```py
 fluent.configure(["es-MX"], "localization/{locale}/main.ftl")
 ```
 This will tell fluent to use the Mexican Spanish locale.
 The first parameter is a list of desired locales.
 Locales are given in the order of preference (most preferable first).
 This means, Fluent will always try the first locale in the list when trying to find a translation.
 If a translation is not available for that locale, Fluent will try the others one after another until a suitable translation has been found.
 The second parameter is a template string indicating where the translation files are stored.
 The placeholder {locale} is replaced with the desired locale (hyphens converted to underscore, because Anvil does not allow hyphens in directory names).
 Generally, all methods of the `fluent` Python object accept locales regardless of whether you use hyphens or underscores.
 Note that you do not have to provide the full URL starting with `./_/theme/`.
 It will be prepended automatically.
 If your translation files are stored somewhere else entirely you can explicitly set the prefix by adding it to the end of the parameter list.
 The template string in the above example is actually the default.
-So, if you store your translations files in the way outlined above, you can omitt it.
+So, if you store your translations files in the way outlined above, you can omit it.
 In this case, the call becomes simply:
 ```py
 fluent.configure(["es-MX"])
 ```